English language requirements

-The Master of Cyber Security (Professional) is designed to extend the specialised cyber security skills obtained in the Master of Cyber Security by providing students with the opportunity to undertake a period of industry-based learning or a research project under the supervision of our internationally-recognised research staff.
+The Master of Cyber Security (Professional) extends the specialised cyber security skills obtained in the Master of Cyber Security by providing you with opportunities to gain practical experience.
+You can choose to undertake a period of industry-based learning or a research project under the supervision of our internationally recognised research staff.

 To complete the Master of Cyber Security (Professional), students must attain 16 credit points over 2 years of full time study (or part time equivalent).
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.